Nick Lampson: 2006

 On May 4, 2005, Lampson announced his candidacy in Texas's 22nd congressional district, which had been held by DeLay for 20 years.
 In the 2003 redistricting, DeLay drew much of Lampson's former territory into his own 22nd district, including part of Galveston County (but not Galveston city) and the Johnson Space Center.
 Lampson had briefly considered a so-called "kamikaze" run against DeLay.
 He moved to Stafford, a city halfway between Houston and Sugar Land, where his grandparents immigrated to from Italy.

 Conservative media pundits criticized Lampson's decision to run in the 22nd.
 Fred Barnes of Fox News Channel called him "a carpetbagger" who "moved into" DeLay's district.
 However, Lampson had represented all of the 22nd's portion of Galveston County, as well as part of its share of Houston, during his first stint in Congress.
 Also, as mentioned above, he had family connections in the district.

 The 22nd had long been considered a solidly Republican district, with a Cook Partisan Voting Index of R+15.
 A Democratic presidential candidate had not carried the district since the Texan Lyndon B. Johnson defeated Barry Goldwater in the 1964 election.
 Democrats had not held the congressional seat since after the 1978 election.
 The 2008 presidential candidate Ron Paul had held the seat as a Republican before DeLay took over in 1985.
 Historically, among districts in the Houston area, only the 7th District has been considered more Republican.

 DeLay, who was then the House Majority Leader, was seen as vulnerable.
 He had only won re-election by 14 points in 2004 against a relatively unknown Democrat who spent virtually no money—an unusually close margin for a party leader.
-Many experts believed that as a result of DeLay's attempts to make the other Houston-area districts more Republican, his own district was more competitive than the one he'd represented for his first 10 terms in Congress.
+Many experts believed that as a result of DeLay's attempts to make the other Houston-area districts more Republican, his own district was more competitive than the one he had represented for his first 10 terms in Congress.
 Most importantly, DeLay had been investigated for corruption and was indicted on conspiracy and money laundering charges.
 DeLay denied all allegations and a Texas judge dismissed the former charge in late 2006; still, this damaged DeLay's credibility in the campaign.

 On April 4, 2006, DeLay withdrew his candidacy for the upcoming November midterm elections in the face of questions about his ethics; he cited troubling poll numbers as the reason.
 Lampson announced on August 17, 2006, that three major police associations had endorsed him: the National Association of Police Organizations, the International Union of Police Associations, and the Texas State Police Coalition.